The Chester Catholic Academies Partnership

 Multi-academy trusts have different governance arrangements because they are established to oversee and manage more than one academy.
 They typically have members, trustees, and local governing bodies.
 Individuals who sit on a local governing body at a constituent academy in a multi-academy trust may not necessarily be trustees of that overall trust, but can have duties delegated to them by the trustees.

-The following Trustees were appointed 25/1/2013: B Larkin (chairman) and J Murray (Head Teacher Ex officio).
-Jane Johnson (Chair of Governors Ex officio) and Rev J Brandon appointed 27/7/17.
-Bishop Mark Davies (appointed 1 April 2016) as a Person of Significant Control.
+The following Trustees are appointed: B Larkin (Chairman) appointed 25/1/2013 and Mrs C McKeagney (Head Teacher Ex officio) appointed 1/9/2019, Jane Johnson (Chair of Governors Ex officio), Rev J Brandon appointed 27/7/17, Mr J Boggan appointed 8/5/2018 and M Noro appointed 15/10/18, Mrs M Griffiths-Parr appointed 22/10/18, Bishop Mark Davies (appointed 1 April 2016) as a Person of Significant Control.
 None of the Trustess have any pecuniary interests related to The Chester Catholic Academies Partnership.

 The meaning of ‘member’